 Access & Reproduction in Special Collections

-Our Special Collections are available to all interested researchers, whether or not they are affiliated with Queen's University.
+Rare Books and Special Collections at Queen's University Library are available to all interested researchers, whether or not they are affiliated with Queen's University.
 The materials may be photographed under the following conditions:

 - Photographs for personal research purposes may be taken of library materials used in the Reading Room, as long as care is taken to respect the integrity of material.
 Staff may limit or supervise photography of fragile materials or materials with known copyright restrictions.
 An iPad, along with a document camera stand are available for use in the Reading Room.

 - Photocopying is not permitted.